libreddit/libreddit/README.md

 If you're on Linux and none of these methods work for you, you can grab a Linux binary from [the newest release](https://github.com/spikecodes/libreddit/releases/latest).
 Currently, Libreddit does not have Windows or macOS binaries but those will be available soon.

+### E) Repl.it

+**Note:** Repl.it is a free option but they are *not* private and are likely monitoring server usage to prevent abuse.
+If you really need a cheap easy setup, this method may work best for you.

+1. Create a Repl.it account (see note above)
+2. Visit [the official Repl](https://repl.it/@spikethecoder/libreddit) and fork it
+3. Hit the run button to download the latest Libreddit version and start it

+In the web preview (defaults to top right), you should see your instance hosted where you can assign a [custom domain](https://docs.repl.it/repls/web-hosting#custom-domains).

 ## Deployment